Zhu Lan Qing

-Zhu Lan Qing, (Chinese朱嵐清; born 1991, in Fujian, China), is a contemporary Chinese photographer and now living in Taipei.
-She graduated with a master's degree from the Department of Photojournalism at Renmin University of China in 2012 and moved to Taiwan to study at the Institute of Applied Arts in Fujen Catholic University.
+Zhu Lan Qing (Chinese: 朱嵐清; born 1991, in Fujian, China) is a contemporary Chinese photographer now living in Taipei.
+She graduated with a master's degree from the Department of Photojournalism at Renmin University of China in 2012 and moved to Taiwan to study at the Institute of Applied Arts in Fu Jen Catholic University.

 Background

 Zhu's works, most related to home, travel, explore and strangeness, have been published in magazines and shown at photography festival internationally, including the FORMAT International Festival and Lianzhou International Photo Festival.
 Her photobook was selected as for the PHOTOEYE's Best Books of 2012.
 She also won the Three Shadows Photography Award in 2014 and the Barcelona International Photography Awards in 2015.

 When Zhu was in secondary school, she was more interested in the village she lived in, especially the old houses going to disappear.
 Thus, she started photographing them and that was the first time she picked up her grandfather's camera and created something.
 At the time that digital camera being popular, her parent bought her one which was a Taiwan brand called PREMIER.

 Zhu considered photography not only as a way of expression, but also as a story to tell.
 She desired to express through photography and this is the reason that photography came into her life.

 When Zhu left Dongshan Island, the place she spent her childhood, she started to have the concept of home.
 Suffering from homesickness allowed Zhu to record her feelings to home with camera.
 Zhu's mother worked in a local tourism, so Zhu knew her home town through the tourist brochures in her childhood.
 Decided to take photos of the home town, she firstly brought a map and explored to some places she never been to.
 At the beginning of her tour, she took the bus, and later bought a motorcycle to travel around and took photos.
 Zhu believed that this trip allowed her to get the whole picture of the town.